 Curiously, he squatted down and scooped up a handful of the sand.
 The crystals filtered through his fingers leaving behind a metal object in the middle of his palm.
 “A key,” Josh said.
 This key, however, was very different from the one he used to unlock his door at home.
 His first thought was that it was very old.
 It had a dull copper finish with three distinctive square notches.
 “A skeleton key,” he thought.

 His imagination began to soar as he thought about the possibilities.
 “Maybe it is a key to a lost pirate treasure just beyond the shore.
-Or maybe a key to a dungeon that is home to some kind of a creature.
-He then looked out across the ocean and much more sinister thought engulfed him as the fog crept closer up the beach.
+Or maybe a key to a dungeon that is home to some type of prehistoric creature.
+He then looked out across the ocean and a much more sinister thought engulfed him as the fog continued its methodical crawl up the beach.
 “Maybe the same creature that attacked me years ago.
 Only now ten times the size.”

 His train of thought was broken when he heard a faint voice whisper through his ear.
 He fell dead silent and scanned the beach, but there was nobody there.
 He turned to see if maybe it was his father’s voice, but he was busy cleaning the barbecue grille.
 Figuring, once again, it was just his imagination playing tricks on him he shrugged it off and drew his attention back to the skeleton key.

 A moment later he heard the voice again.
-Only it was much more clear.
+Only it was much clearer.
 "It is the key to the hidden treasure that will lead you into the darkness," the voice said in a very soft precious tone.

 Josh looked towards the lifeguard stand a few feet from the edge of the shore.
 Rising from the fog was a shadowy figure, of what he believed to be a man, staring out across the ocean.
 It was kind of strange because he wasn’t there just seconds ago.
 “A ghost?”
 Josh wondered.

 His thought may have been a bit out of the realm of reality but from his perspective it was quite an eerie coincidence, especially since the man’s identity was not only hidden in the blanket of fog, but also buried underneath a long, loosely fit black over coat, with a raised collar trimmed in red that resembled a cloak worn by medieval Vikings in the 15th century and more recently by Caribbean pirates in the early 1800’s.
-An uneasy feeling wavered through the pit of Joshua’s stomach, he realized the garment was also fashionable attire for witches, vampires and even wizards.
+An uneasy feeling wavered through the pit of Joshua’s stomach, as an avid reader of ancient mystery and fantasy novels, he realized the garment was also fashionable attire for witches, vampires and even wizards.

 “Why would anyone be wearing a cloak, especially on a warm day like this?
 It’s not Halloween,” Josh thought.